blitzytest02/blitzy-20250603112937552/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read and followed the [Contributing Guidelines](CONTRIBUTING.md)
 - [ ] I have read and agree to the [Code of Conduct](CODE_OF_CONDUCT.md)
 - [ ] All automated CI/CD checks are passing
-- [ ] I have tested these changes locally
+- [ ] I have tested these changes locally with pytest
 - [ ] I have added/updated tests as appropriate
+- [ ] I have validated Python code quality with flake8 and black
+- [ ] I have run security validation with bandit
 - [ ] I have updated documentation as needed
 - [ ] This PR has educational value and aligns with tutorial objectives
 - [ ] The code is ready for collaborative review and learning

 ---

-**Thank you for contributing to the Node.js Hello World Tutorial! 🎓**
+**Thank you for contributing to the Python Flask Hello World Tutorial! 🐍**

-*Your contribution helps create an exceptional learning environment for Node.js v22.16.0 LTS and Express.js v5.1.0 education.
-We appreciate your commitment to educational excellence and collaborative development.*
+*Your contribution helps create an exceptional learning environment for Python 3.12+ and Flask v3.1.1 education.
+We appreciate your commitment to educational excellence and collaborative development using modern Python practices.*